 What you can then do is put the treat somewhere out in the yard like under a bucket in the middle of the yard, or somewhere where your dog is going to have to sniff around and try to figure out how to get what they are sniffing for.

-8. Play With Your Dog With Just Yourself
+7. Spend Time Playing & Interacting With Your Dog Just By Yourself

 One of the things or perhaps the thing they love the most in the world (apart from food and sleep) is YOU.